Free & open source software - introduction

 Software

 You can do pretty much anything with free software that you can do with proprietary software.
 With some software you will hardly notice the difference – others will present you with a bit of a learning curve.
-Try some alternatives from the directories below, download, install and play with them to see how simple they are – and they will all run on a proprietary operating system.
+Try some alternatives from the directories below (see further resources), download, install and play with them to see how simple they are – and they’ll all run on a proprietary operating system.
 You won’t want to pay for software again.

 Support